tpr1/avchallenge/ReadMe.md

-### This Code Simulates interactions between vehicle ECUs during a specific process (Braking).
+### This Code Simulates interactions between vehicle ECUs during a specific process (Braking, Acceleration, ..).
 ### instructions on how to make and export a federation on WebGME are described in the following link.
 https://pages.nist.gov/ucef/development/webgme/plugins/